foolin/golem-lang/tools/docs/md/tour.md

 very much like inheritance.

-One of the primary goals of the Golem project is to explore the power provided by the simple building blocks of functions, closures, structs and merge().
+One of the primary goals of the Golem project is to explore the power provided by the simple building blocks of closures, structs, properties, magic fields, and merge().
 It is hoped that the simplicity and flexibility of these elements can be used to create a variety of complex runtime structures that are easy to reason about and use.